NBizzell/time-lapse-crystals/Lesson-1/README.md

 ### Starter

-1. gather students around the front of the class and demonstrate how to set up the Raspberry Pi and the Pi Camera Module hardware.
+1. Gather students around the front of the class and demonstrate how to set up the Raspberry Pi and the Pi Camera Module hardware.

 ### Main development